 RCC's Utah Infertility Clinic

 Stimulated IUI cycles must be monitored carefully by a fertility specialist or specially trained OB/GYN because the number of eggs recruited is often difficult to control.
 High order multiple births result when too many eggs are ovulated and fertilized.
-Patients undergoing IUI at an infertility clinic have the option of converting their IUI to an IVF cycle where the number of embryos replaced can be controlled.
+Patients undergoing IUI at a clinic that offers IVF have the option of converting their IUI to an IVF cycle.

-When selecting a fertility clinic there are several questions which should be asked.
-Be sure that the infertility specialist you will see is fellowship trained in reproductive endocrinology and infertility.
-You can also enquire about the practice's IVF program and any laboratory accreditations they have achieved.
+When selecting a fertility clinic, there are several questions you should ask.
+Be sure that the physician you will see is fellowship trained in reproductive endocrinology and infertility.
+You can also ask about the practice's IVF program and their laboratory accreditations.

-IVF candidates can ask several questions about the infertility clinics IVF program.
 One important element is the embryology staff , which is crucial for IVF success.
 Enquire about the embryologists experience, background, and training and what other infertility clinics he/she might have trained at.
-You can also gather information such as the number of IVF cycles the infertility clinic conducts each year, their fertilization rates, how many donor egg cycles they conduct, etc.
+You can also learn the number of IVF cycles conducted each year, the fertilization rates, and how many donor egg cycles are conducted.

 The best programs have embryologists with extensive training, and a Laboratory Director with a Ph.D. and certification as a High Complexity Laboratory Director (HCLD).
 Brett Reggio Ph.D., HCLD, the Laboratory Director at RCC, meets these training and certification criteria.

 Visit the American Society of Reproductive Medicine Web site to help identify clinics in your area.
 The Society for Assisted Reproductive Technology posts IVF success rates for reputable infertility clinics that submit data to them and the Centers for Disease Control.
 The staff at Reproductive Care Center are members of both organizations.